Elizabeth H. Grocott Wilson

 Betty was exceptionally curious and observant.
 She enjoyed her daily devotionals, church attendance, classical music, birdwatching, baking, history and literature.
 She could bake without a recipe; name the composer and title of almost any piece of classical music; and tell you all about Lord Baltimore, Lewis and Clark, and countless other figures in U.S. and world history.
 If you were playing Trivial Pursuit, you would want her on your team to answer the history and literature questions.
 Right up to the end of her life, she could recite long passages of poetry from memory.

 Betty was preceded in death by her former husband, Larry, and her older sister, Dawn James.
-She is survived by Dave /& Millie, Sandy, Cliff, Sharon, Keith /& Nancy and their children: Daniel, David and Abigail.
+She is survived by Dave and Millie, Sandy, Cliff, Sharon, and Keith and Nancy and their children, Daniel, Annalee, David, and Abigail.

 Add an entry as